jakejarvis/rdapper/README.md

 const res = await lookupDomain("example.com", { rdapOnly: true });
 ```

-- If `rdapOnly` is omitted and the code path reaches WHOIS on edge, rdapper throws a clear runtime error indicating WHOIS is unsupported on edge and to run in Node or set `rdapOnly: true`.
+- If `rdapOnly` is omitted and the code path reaches WHOIS on edge, rdapper throws a clear runtime error advising to run in Node or set `{ rdapOnly: true }`.

 ### Options